 Wrexham Glyndwr University’s Visualising Research Competition celebrates its research, highlights its diversity and rewards the individuals and research teams that make it happen.
 Now in its second year, the competition invites all research active staff and research students to take part.

 To enter simply create a photograph that will invite interest and intrigue in your research.
 The image should inform, engage and intrigue a non-specialist academic audience and offer a visual perspective on current doctoral level research.

 All staff and researcher students are welcome to enter.
-Forms and guidelines will be available to download on this web page in January 2021.
+Please download the guidelines and entry form:

 Where can I find examples?

 All the entrants from last year’s competition can be found below.

 When will it open?

 The 2020-21 competition at Wrexham Glyndŵr University officially opened in February 2021.

 Do I need to be good at art or photography to take part?

 Not at all!
 Please see testimonials from past winners below.
 We will be putting on an ideas generation workshop in due course which will be advertised here.